EyeTyrant/CollectorAPI/README.md

 # CollectorAPI

-## API for liftOffProject hosted on Heroku. mySQL database hosted on Amazon RDS.
+## API for [liftOffProject](https://github.com/EyeTyrant/liftOffProject) hosted on Heroku. mySQL database hosted on Amazon RDS.
+The app can be accessed at https://eyetyrant.github.io/collectorui/ with your Firefox browser, (not yet compatible with Safari, Chrome, or Edge).

+## OR

+From Dockerhub:

 With docker installed, type the following commands in your cli to interact with the app: